How to plan your bike tour route, and how did I pick my 50,000 kilometre route?

 map for planning bike route

 A map of Costa Rica.
-Red dots = must see places / blue dots = would be nice to see and yellow (with arrows inside them) = direction
+Red dots = must-see places / blue dots = would be nice to see, and yellow (with arrows inside them) = direction

-Anyways, after sufficient research was done on a country I would try to connect “the dots.”
-I would look to see if it was possible to “reasonably” connect all the “must see” destinations and how many “would be nice to see” destinations also lined up.
-For most countries I feel like I was able to line up close to 90% of the must see destination and getting most of the would be nice to see destinations also.
+After sufficient research was done on a country, I would try to connect “the dots.”
+I would look to see if it was possible to “reasonably” connect all the “must-see” destinations, and how many “would be nice to see” destinations also lined up.
+For most countries, I feel like I was able to line up close to 90% of the must-see destinations, and get most of the would-be nice-to-see destinations also.

 map for planning bike route